Ultrametric analogues of Ulam stability of groups: Stability via (bounded) cohomology

 \begin{question} Does Proposition \ref{prop:defdim:BC} hold when the statement is restricted to dual $\K[\Gamma]$-modules?
 Do Corollaries \ref{cor:BC:abs} and \ref{cor:BC:rel}? \end{question}

-Such a strengthening would then motivate the study of more general vanishing results in degree $2$ than those that are known so far \cite[Theorem 7.4, Corollary 7.13]{mio}, possibly by adapting the work of Burger and Monod \cite{burmon, rigidity} to lattices in $\K$-analytic groups. \\
+Such a strengthening would then motivate the study of more general vanishing results in degree $2$ than those that are known so far \cite[Theorem 7.4, Corollary 7.13]{mio}, possibly by adapting the work of Burger, Monod and Shalom \cite{burmon, rigidity, monodshalom} to lattices in $\K$-analytic groups.

 The relative statement (Corollary \ref{cor:BC:rel}) is more widely applicable as we have seen in Theorem \ref{thm:fi}.
 However it is again unclear whether further applications than those are possible.
-In the real case, the injectivity of the restriction $\res^\Gamma_\Lambda : \HH^2_b(\Gamma; E) \to \HH^2_b(\Lambda; E)$ holds more generally than just for finite-index subgroups, namely it holds for \emph{coamenable} subgroups, again assuming that $E$ is dual \cite[8.6]{monod} (see also \cite{coamenable}).
+In the real case, the injectivity of the restriction $\res^\Gamma_\Lambda \colon \HH^2_b(\Gamma; E) \to \HH^2_b(\Lambda; E)$ holds more generally than just for finite-index subgroups, namely it holds for \emph{coamenable} subgroups, again assuming that $E$ is dual \cite[8.6]{monod} (see also \cite{coamenable}).
 However the analogous notion over non-Archimedean fields is likely to reduce to finite-index, at least for finitely generated groups, since this is the case for (normed) amenability \cite{Schik, mio}.

-More promising is the second statement, saying that stability with a linear estimate passes to quotients by normal subgroups with vanishing first cohomology.
-In the real case and for countable groups, the vanishing of all first cohomology groups with coefficients in a unitary representation is equivalent to property (T) \cite{propertyT}, but to our knowledge the study of this cohomological vanishing property over non-Archimedean fields has not been developed to a comparable extent.
-One may wonder for instance whether $\HH^1(\Gamma; E) = 0$ holds for all normed $\K[\Gamma]$-modules, when $\Gamma$ is a lattice in a simple $\K$-analytic group of higher rank, in analogy with the real case.